Highlights from New Brunswick

 Kouchibouguac National Park

 Please don’t ever ask me to pronounce it, but please take me there again.
-More dunes, more beach, more hiking.
-We spent most of our time wandering Kelly’s Beach, accessed by another curvy boardwalk, and with the tide out we poked around on the ocean floor extensively.
+More dunes, more beaches, more hiking.
+We spent most of our time wandering Kelly’s Beach, which is accessed by another curvy boardwalk, and with the tide out, we poked around extensively on the ocean floor.

-This post was produced by us, brought to you by Tourism New Brunswick.
+This post was produced by us, and brought to you by Tourism New Brunswick.

 Fellow Canadian here!